 locomotive, a Union Pacific 4-8-8-4 Big Boy locomotive.

 Formerly located in the basement of Denver's Union Station, the Denver Society of Model

-Railroaders is the oldest model train club in Denver (founded 1933).
-The club is currently
+Railroaders was the oldest model train club in Denver (founded 1933).
+The club hasn't been

 Platte Valley & Western Model Railroad Club